 Classical—also known as Oldstyle, these types are characterized by triangular serifs, low stroke contrast, and an oblique (non-vertical) axis.

-• Garalde—a portmanteau of the names of Claud Garamond and Aldus Manutius (whose work epitomizes this classification), garaldes have finer proportions and stronger contrast than humanist types.
+- Garalde—a portmanteau of the names of Claud Garamond and Aldus Manutius (whose work epitomizes this classification), garaldes have a horizontal crossbar on the e, finer proportions and stronger contrast than humanist types.

 Modern—types categorized by simple or functional structures.

-• Mechanistic—also called Slab Serif, the types in this classification embody the spirit of the Industrial Revolution, which is when they first occured.
+- Mechanistic—also called Slab Serif, the types in this classification embody the spirit of the Industrial Revolution, which is when they first occurred.
 They have very low contrast and thick, rectangular serifs.
 The serifs can be unbracketed, like Rockwell, or bracketed, like Clarendon.

-• Grotesque—originating in the 19th century, these types have some degree of stroke contrast; typically the curved strokes have horizontal terminals, the G has a spur, and the R has a curved leg.
-(Helvetica)
+- Grotesque—also called Gothic, originating in the 19th century, these types have some degree of stroke contrast and tend to be somewhat idiosyncratic; typically the curved strokes have horizontal terminals, and the G has a spur.
+(Franklin Gothic, Akzidenz-Grotesk)

-• Neo-Grotesque—derived from grotesque typefaces, these types have less stroke contrast, a more regular design, and a high degree of subtlety; the curved stroke terminals tend to be slanted, and the G tends to not have a spur.
-(Arial)
+- Neo-Grotesque—derived from grotesque typefaces, these types have less stroke contrast, a more regular design, and a high degree of subtlety; the curved stroke terminals tend to be slanted, and the G might not have a spur.
+(Univers, Helvetica)

-Calligraphic—type meant to show clear evidence of being chiselled, written, drawn, or otherwise created directly by hand.
+Calligraphic—type meant to show clear evidence of being chiseled, written, drawn, or otherwise created directly by hand.

-• Blackletter—types modelled after late medieval broad nib formal hands.
+- Blackletter—types modeled after late medieval broad nib formal hands.